 Call the Dentist Right Away

-- If you have persistent bad breath
+- You suspect persistent bad breath

-- If you have loose or separating teeth
+- Your teeth are loose or separating

 Academy of General Dentistry.
 ABCs of oral health.